Derivation of the kinematic equations

 This is the first kinematic equation.

-Next, take the average velocity equation, and substitute $\Delta t =t$, you will get,
+Next, take the average velocity equation and substitute $\Delta t =t$ to get

 $\bar v=\dfrac{\Delta x}{t}$.